Folic acid: 7 things you should know

-- Folic acid is used in combination with other medications to treat vitamin B12 deficiency (can lead to pernicious anemia).

-- Folic acid/folate and vitamin B12 are both needed in the production of red blood cells and iron utilization.
+- Used in combination with other medications to treat vitamin B12 deficiency (can lead to pernicious anemia).
+Folic acid/folate and vitamin B12 are both needed in the production of red blood cells and iron utilization.

 - Helps control blood levels of the amino acid, homocysteine, in conjunction with other B-vitamins.

-- Consuming recommended levels of folate in the diet may help protect against heart disease, although it is not clear if taking folic acid supplements have the same effect.
+- Consuming recommended levels of folate in the diet may help protect against heart disease, although it is not clear if taking folic acid supplements has the same effect.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Side effects, such as nausea, abdominal pain, skin reactions, sleep problems, loss of appetite, or seizures are rare and more likely with higher dosages.

 - High levels of folic acid may mask vitamin B12 deficiency, so talk with your doctor before taking folic acid.
 Folic acid supplementation should be combined with vitamin B12 supplementation in people who have megaloblastic anemia or pernicious anemia with vitamin B12 deficiency.

 - All of the B vitamins, including folic acid, are water-soluble; which means that the body does not store them.
 A regular intake is required.